Zdeněk Fierlinger: First World War

 After completing his American recruiting tour, he went to France in late 1917 to resume his career with the Czechoslovak Legion.
-Unlike the other members of the Czechoslovak Legion, who remained in Russia and subsequently fought for the White Movement during the Russian Civil War during an epic march across Siberia, Fierlinger did not share the anticommunist feelings of the veterans of the Czechoslovak Legion although it fought against the Reds.
+Unlike the other members of the Czechoslovak Legion, who remained in Russia and subsequently fought for the White Movement during the Russian Civil War during an epic march across Siberia, Fierlinger did not share the anticommunist feelings of many veterans of the Czechoslovak Legion although it fought against the Reds.
 Upon arriving in France, Fierlinger was promoted to the rank of colonel.

 The Czechoslovak National Council, which was based in Paris, was recognized in 1918 by the governments of France, the United Kingdom and the United States as a government-in-exile, as the Allies committed themselves to the dissolution of Austria as a war aim.
 During his time in Paris, Fierlinger first met Beneš, who served as the right-hand man to Masaryk, the leader of the government-in-exile.

 Fierlinger got along well with Beneš, who became his patron.
 The Czech historian Zbyněk Zeman and the German historian Rainer Karlsch wrote: "Neither had close friends and both were industrious and ambitious.
 There was a trace of arrogance in Fierlinger, who was extremely practical and less academically gifted than Beneš.
 They complemented each other and the similarities in their character helped to draw them together.
 Their long association left a strong mark on the history of Czechoslovakia".

 In the interwar period, Beneš and Fierlinger lived on the same street in Prague.
 The villa that Beneš owned in the countryside outside Sezimovo Ústí was next to Fierlinger's villa.
 Both men ascribed to the same centre-left politics.